 Additionally:

-C-12.1.1 ENC Discovery metadata from Exchange Catalogue files in Exchange Sets
+ENC Discovery metadata from Exchange Catalogue files in Exchange Sets

 Installed S-128 datasets (data which may be available, but which is not installed) may be used to generate ENC graphical index as long as the graphical index distinguishes them from the datasets installed on the system.

-The description of dataset extents in S-101 ENC discovery metadata in exchange catalogue files uses a fixed format, described in Appendix C-8.
+The description of dataset extents in S-101 ENC discovery metadata in exchange catalogue files uses a fixed format, described in Appendix F.

-It must be possible to individually select the display of installed S-57 and S-101 ENCs in the graphical index.
+It must be possible to individually select the display of the graphical index entries for the installed S-57 and S-101 ENCs.
 The display of each data product must be differentiated.

 Graphical indexes of other S-100 products